1987–1989 JVP insurrection: Attacks on provisional elections

-The JVP in opposition to the 13th Amendment which was brought as a suggestion from India, formed the National Salvation Front with the Sri Lanka Freedom Party (SLFP) but felt betrayed when the SLFP participated in elections, and has since begun a violent campaign against them as well.
+The JVP in opposition to the 13th Amendment which was brought as a suggestion from India, formed the National Salvation Front with the Sri Lanka Freedom Party (SLFP) but felt betrayed when the SLFP participated in elections and began a violent campaign against them as well.

 Impact on civilians

 Attacks on security forces' families

 The JVP made a serious misjudgment when, through the DJV, it called for the killing of members of the families of the security personnel.
 This destroyed the small but significant amount of support that it enjoyed among the lower ranks of the armed forces, and made it possible for the government to justify its campaign of terror.

-Most notable of the attacks on families of the security personal was the attack on a family of Deputy Inspector General of Police Premadasa when on 24 July 1988 his ancestral home in Poddala was surrounded and set ablaze by suspected members of the JVP.
+Most notable of the attacks on families of the security personal was the attack on a family of Deputy Inspector General of Police Premadasa Udugampola when on 24 July 1988 his ancestral home in Poddala was surrounded and set ablaze by suspected members of the JVP.
 Following this, Udugampola began a ruthless crackdown of the JVP in the Southern and Central provinces.

 As a means of pacifying the support base of the JVP, a wide range of acts of cruelty including the torture and mass murder of school children, who were allegedly JVP supporters, was carried out by the state.
 In one case, security forces allegedly opened fire on a rally convened by the JVP on 28 July 1989, killing 129 people.